Instagram Analytics 101: Your Google Analytics Instagram Tracking Guide

 What Is UTM Tagging?

 UTM is short for “Urchin Tracking Module”.
 It can definitely seem scary at first, but it is extremely helpful to you as a marketer.
-Without them, you will find yourself struggling to track the results of your Instagram campaigns within Google Analytics.
+Without them, you will find yourself struggling to track Google Analytics Instagram traffic.

 Although you will be able to see the results of your paid Instagram campaigns within the Facebook Ads Manager, if you want to track traffic coming from your bio link or if you want to compare an Instagram campaign to a campaign found within your Google Analytics dashboard, UTM tagging is basically the one and only solution to achieve those goals.